ylabidi/mkinitrd/Documentation/MakeInitrdArguments.md

 - **guess-modules** - This goal prints list of module needed to mount specified mountpoint or block device.
 - **bug-report** - This goal collects system configuration data and puts those into an archive.
-If you have any problems with make-initrd this goal will help to gather the information necessary for developers to diagnose and fix bugs.
+If you have any problems with mkinitrd this goal will help to gather the information necessary for developers to diagnose and fix bugs.

 ## See also